chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 Notice that pretty much anybody can do anything in this directory.

 # Privilege Escalation

-In order to find the root flag, we need to become the administrator (root) of this machine.
+In order to find the root flag, we need to become the administrator (root) of this machine, that typically means we either have to directly go from being tim to being root, or we may have to go from being tim to a number of intermediate users, until finally we can become root.

-We start typing a few commands.
+We start by typing a few commands to explore the users on our target machine and figure out what they can do:

 ## id
 tim is part of the adm group, that means he has access to log files: